Imagineer’s home is the Daimler Powerhouse, which formally opens to the public in August 2021 after a significant redevelopment programme.

 The former site of car-manufacturer Daimler, Imagineer had a vision to make old industrial complex into a creative making space fit for the 21st century.
 After many years of planning and fundraising, redevelopment of The Daimler Powerhouse began in June 2020 with support from Coventry City of Culture 2021.

-The building will provide much-needed dedicated space for artists to create mainly outdoor and site-specific work, and for resident creative companies to deliver innovative programmes of education and training for children and young people.
+The building provides much-needed dedicated space for artists to create mainly outdoor and site-specific work, and for resident creative companies to deliver innovative programmes of education and training for children and young people.

-The re-developed Daimler Powerhouse will be a place where artists, engineers, architects and other creative industries can collaborate to make new work and where new and emerging practitioners can find professional support.
+The re-developed Daimler Powerhouse is a place where artists, engineers, architects and other creative industries can collaborate to make new work and where new and emerging practitioners can find professional support.

 The Daimler Building was originally one of the first car factory in Britain and whilst not listed, is an important part of the history and heritage of Coventry.
 The Daimler site was destroyed during the Blitz and the building that is designated for re-development, known as the ‘Powerhouse’, is all that remains.
 Local historian David Fry says: ‘To industrialists, The Daimler Building is as important as Coventry Cathedral’.
 It is a stopping point for a proposed Canal Corridor that will link the building to the City Centre.

 Redevelopment of the Daimler Powerhouse took place during 2020-2021

 With thanks to all our funders: The Coventry and Warwickshire Local Economic Partnership, Coventry City Council, Medwell Hyde, The Garfield Weston Foundation , The Wigley Group, The May 29th 1961 Charity.

 The Daimler Building has long had a reputation as a centre of excellence, from being the first car factory in Britain to the creators of the first Fork Lift Truck.
 Imagineer are looking to celebrate this history both through the building itself and through sharing the stories of the people who worked there.